Schossi/CityBuilderWeb/_pages/manual/overview.md

 Import if you're stuck on a how to or exploring.

 * Settings
 The different Unity Settings have to be imported if one of the demos is imported.
 This is primarily because of the Layers used.
-TODO CHECK 2D and Tests

 Both demos depend on either layers, tags or sorting layers. __If these settings were not set during import please copy the contents of TagManager.txt from the demo folder to the TagManager.asset in you ProjectSettings.__